keithrbennett/rexe/README.md

 ```
 ➜  ~   echo $EUR_RATES_JSON | rexe -mb -ij -oy self
 ```

+The command options may seem cryptic, but they're logical so it shouldn't take long to learn them.

 `rexe` is at https://github.com/keithrbennett/rexe and can be installed with `gem install rexe`. `rexe` provides several ways to simplify Ruby on the command